Unwritten (song): Legacy

 Nielsen Media Research ranked "Unwritten" the second most-played song on US radio stations in 2006.
 Bedingfield performed the song at the Concert for Diana.
-Bedingfield performed this, alongside "Pocketful of Sunshine" in the season 7 finale of the Canadian series Degrassi: The Next Generation.
-It is the theme song to the popular MTV series, The Hills.
+She also performed this, alongside "Pocketful of Sunshine", in the seventh-season finale of the Canadian series Degrassi: The Next Generation.
+It is the theme song to the popular MTV series The Hills.
 Bedingfield later re-recorded another, slower version of "Unwritten" with production team Carney for use in the final episode of The Hills.
 A 2019 remix version appears as the theme song in The Hills sequel series, The Hills: New Beginnings.

-"Unwritten" can be heard in the following feature films: Anyone but You, Teenage Mutant Ninja Turtles: Mutant Mayhem, Ice Princess, and The Sisterhood of the Traveling Pants.
-2006 World Champion figure skater Kimmie Meissner has done several exhibition programs to the song as well.
-The song is also heard on the series premiere of Ugly Betty.

 BBC would use the song as the closing montage following England's defeat to Portugal in the UEFA Euro 2004 quarterfinals.

-It is featured in the episode "Welcome to the Dollhouse", from the series Pretty Little Liars.
-In 2006, the Bratz released a cover of the song on a special edition of their soundtrack album, Bratz: Forever Diamondz.

-The song appears in the video games Karaoke Revolution Presents: American Idol, Thrillville: Off the Rails and as downloadable content for Rock Band 4, while the Johnny Vicious remix appears in Dance Dance Revolution SuperNova 2 alongside its original video.
 The song was used for the Pantene television and radio advertisements.
 "Unwritten" has become a common song used to celebrate graduation due to its uplifting message about the future.
 The song saw a resurgence in popularity following its inclusion in the film Anyone but You in late 2023; it was subsequently used to soundtrack a number of TikTok videos.